PrestaShop/user-documentation-en/user-guide/improving-shop/going-international/localization/geolocation.md

 This section enables you to accept specific IPs address despite a blockade.
 It can be useful in case of spammers, bots or attacks.
 It is already filled with a list of known good IPs.
 Add as many as needed, one per line, and click "Save".

+If you would like to update this list, possible sources for IP lists could be found at https://www.ip2location.com/free/robot-whitelist or https://udger.com/resources/ip-list.

 ![](<../../../../.gitbook/assets/64225612 (4) (3) (3).png>)